Free Mode Removal and Mode Decoupling for Simulating General Superconducting Quantum Circuits: Conclusion and Future Work

 where $M_{E_J}$ is the $n_J \times n_J$ diagonal matrix with the junction energies on the diagonal.
 If $M_0$ is positive definite, since $E_{J,i} >0$ the mapping would preserve positive definiteness, and we can then apply full symplectic diagonalization with the new coupling matrices.
 This would in effect eliminate the quadratic coupling terms in~\cref{eq:full_symp_couple}.
 However, the flux of the local systems might not be localized around zero, and so we may not be able to treat the low order terms in the cosine expansion perturbatively.
 Hence, eliminating the quadratic terms may not be what we want.
 This could be amended by expanding cosine around wherever the flux is localized for that local system, and we leave this for future work.

-After removing free modes and reducing inter-mode couplings, we can use exact diagonalization (ED) to compute the eigenstates.
-This allows us to obtain all the relevant energy levels to simulate time evolution via matrix exponentiation, but this is only feasible for small circuits.
-For large circuits that are intractable for ED, DMRG can be applied, a technique that has already been demonstrated for simulating arrays of junctions~\cite{junction_chain1997,junction_ladder2003,current_mirror_DMRG2019,fluxonium_dmrg2019}.
-However, DMRG can only efficiently compute low-lying eigenstates, which may be insufficient for direct gate simulation.
+After removing free modes and reducing intermode couplings, we can use exact diagonalization (ED) to compute the eigenstates.
+This allows us to obtain all the relevant energy levels to simulate time evolution via matrix exponentiation, but this is feasible only for small circuits.
+For strongly coupled multimode circuits that are intractable for ED, DMRG can be applied, a technique that has already been demonstrated for simulating arrays of junctions~\cite{junction_chain1997,junction_ladder2003,current_mirror_DMRG2019,fluxonium_dmrg2019}.
+However, DMRG can efficiently compute only low-lying eigenstates, which may be insufficient for direct gate simulation.
 It would be interesting to explore an embedding strategy to simulate time evolution via an effective Hamiltonian that accurately describes the part of the circuit corresponding to the qubits for the gate operation as well as neighboring circuit components, while treating the rest of the circuit in a mean-field manner.

+Finally, it would be interesting to study how some of our techniques can be applied to more general circuits with linear nonreciprocal elements such as gyrators and circulators~\cite{parra2019canonical}, as well as circuits coupled to infinite dimensional systems such as transmission lines~\cite{parra2018quantum}.
+The free particle problem has been discussed at length in both of these scenarios.